Skip to main content

 • “The atmosphere does a great job of making you feel uncomfortable without relying on cheap jumpscares, and the tension builds naturally as you explore.”

-• “For what it aimed to encapsulate—striving for unexpected psychological horror and capturing the peculiar charm of post-Soviet atmosphere—the game left its aims half-baked.
-While nailing the cold, nostalgic environment of misty evenings in Eastern European countries, it failed to build any real sense of danger, with lackluster scares that often relied on sounds unrelated to the story.”
+• “For what it aimed to encapsulate, striving for unexpected psychological horror inducing shiver while harnessing the peculiar charm of post-Soviet atmosphere, the game seemed to leave its aims half-baked.
+While nailing down the cold, yet nostalgic environment of misty evenings in Eastern European countries, it failed to build up any sense of danger with lackluster scares that sometimes relied too heavily on sounds unrelated to the story.”

 • “The atmosphere is consistently creepy, though the narrative can feel fragmented at times.”